alanyongy/tft-matchup-predictor/README.md

 # 📊 TFT Matchup Predictor (2021)
 ![](Writeup/ScriptOverlay.png)
-A real-time AutoHotKey (AHK) based tool for predicting upcoming opponents in *Teamfight Tactics*, using only screen data and a custom-built Optical Character Recognition (OCR) system.
-Used in high-rank competitive matches and later deprecated when Riot Games implemented the feature natively.
+A lightweight tool built in AutoHotKey (AHK) to predict upcoming opponents in Teamfight Tactics by reading on-screen UI elements with a custom OCR system.
+Used personally in high-ranked matches until Riot implemented the same feature in-game.

 ---

 ### 🔧 Background
-Teamfight Tactics pits 8 players in ongoing 1v1 rounds.
-Each matchup is randomly drawn from a deterministic subset of opponents.
+Teamfight Tactics pits 8 players in ongoing 1v1 rounds, where each matchup is randomly drawn from a deterministic subset of opponents.
 This tool identifies that subset and overlays a visual indicator on valid upcoming opponents.

 **Why it matters:**
-Accurately predicting and tracking these matchups manually is theoretically possible, but difficult and impractical during gameplay.
-Having accurate matchup info enables the player to optimally position units for upcoming fights, and employ strategies that exploit battle dynamics, offering a major edge in high-level play.
+While players can theoretically predict matchups manually, doing so mid-game is time consuming, error-prone, and impractical.
+Automating this process allows the player to focus on their gameplay, and enables strategically positioning for the boards they're matching up against.

 ---